Hyderabad, Pakistan: Education

 75% of males and 65% of females over the age of 10 were literate in Hyderabad District in 2010, a region which includes rural areas around the city.
-In 2010-2011, 2.96 Billion Rupees were spent on public education in Hyderabad District, and number which increased to 3.99 Billion Rupees in 2011-2012.
+In 2010–2011, 2.96 Billion Rupees were spent on public education in Hyderabad District, and number which increased to 3.99 Billion Rupees in 2011–2012.
 26% of children in Hyderabad District were enrolled in paid private schools in 2010.

 The University of Sindh was founded in Karachi in 1947, before moving to Hyderabad in 1951.
 The Liaquat University of Medical and Health Sciences was founded in nearby Jamshoro in 1951.

-The Public School Hyderabad was founded in 1961, one of the oldest school in Hyderabad which is located at the autobahn road.
-The first boarding school in Hyderabad started by Mr. Niaz Hussain Tunio, After his death local government has manage all the Administration of the school, After that since 2018 IBA Sukkur management is assign to manage all the Administration.
+The Public School Hyderabad was founded in 1961, one of the oldest schools in Hyderabad which is located at the autobahn road.
+The first boarding school in Hyderabad started by Mr. Niaz Hussain Tunio.
+After his death the local government has managed all the Administration of the school.
+After that since 2018 IBA Sukkur management is assigned to manage all the Administration.